Stevens-Johnson syndrome in Child

 - Generalized fixed drug eruption – Look for erythematous plaques that develop on the lips, face, distal extremities, and genitalia 1-2 weeks after drug ingestions.
 Oral mucosa can be involved.
 Histology will differentiate fixed drug eruptions from SJS/TEN.

-- Bullous dermatosis of childhood – Look for tense blisters; histology will help differentiate linear IgA from SJS/TEN.
+- Chronic bullous dermatosis of childhood (linear IgA bullous dermatosis of childhood) – Look for tense blisters; histology will help differentiate linear IgA from SJS/TEN.
 Direct immunofluorescence (DIF) will demonstrate linear IgA deposition.
 DIF is negative in SJS/TEN.

 - Drug hypersensitivity syndrome (DRESS) – Look for facial edema (hallmark of DRESS), eosinophilia, hepatitis, and other viscera.

 - Bullous pemphigoid – Rare in children and presents with tense bullae arising within urticarial plaques.
 If necessary, immunofluorescence studies help confirm this diagnosis.